Arizona’s Self Defense Law

-Mike: One of the most common defenses that a good criminal defense attorney is going to use to protect somebody in those cases is self-defense and that is that you were defending yourself with that instrument because somebody put you in fear of risk, injury or death.
+A common defense used by many criminal defense attorney against prosecutors is self-defense.
+Generally, this means that you were defending yourself, maybe with an instrument, because somebody put you in fear of risk, injury or death.

-Mike: Yes, Florida has the stand your ground law and Arizona a very similar law and in Arizona if there is evidence to show that the defendant was defending himself, then in Arizona, and this is a recent law from about four years ago that was passed, in Arizona the state has to prove the additional elements beyond reasonable doubt that the defendant was not defending himself.
+Arizona has a very similar law and if there is evidence to show that the defendant was defending himself, then the State has to prove the additional elements beyond reasonable doubt that the defendant was not defending himself.
 That actually helps the law in terms of defense strategies on these dangerous cases.

-Mike: Any time a dangerous instrument is involved in a crime, there’s, and it’s very likely the state’s going to add the dangerous element to the charge, so, that’s why when someone is facing those charges they must take it seriously.
+Any time a dangerous instrument is involved in a crime, it is likely that the State is going to add a dangerous element to the charge.
+This is a very serious charge.